That Works for All of Us

 Progressive Economic Narrative

 An Economy that works for all of us, not just the wealthy few.
-Where our families and communities can thrive.
+Where our families and communities can thrive, regardless of the circumstances we were born into.

 Americans understand that the economy now works for just the wealthy – and they want that to change.
 But they also want to be sure that we can grow the economy and increase prosperity.
 Our economic story shows that the policies that work for everyone are the same ones that boost economic growth.